JMMyhre/COMPSCI-174-Assignments/README.md

-# This is a Repository for all of the Course work included in COMPSCI 174
+# This is a repository for the course work included in COMPSCI 174

 ## COMPSCI 174 is an introductory course to C++